Survey - please

 -------------------

-I only know of three other 'single amp' websites and
+I know of a few other 'single amp' websites and

 they are.....

-a 'single amp' site, nicely designed, full of useful info about
+amp' site, nicely designed, full of useful info about the Fender

-the Fender Super Champ - the little brother to the PRII.
+Super Champ - the little brother to the PRII.
+I hope it comes back

-domain (Sep 2010).
-I and a few others are hosting the
+public domain.
+I and a few others are hosting the contents as an

 ---------------------